 Figure 5 and Figure 6 illustrate the total Median of 11 items measuring statutory measures deemed appropriate by the respondents from the civil society and academia to enable, protect and promote the right to impart PSI.
 Contrary to the respondents from the government agency and independent statutory body, the respondents from civil society and academia are found to be fully in agreement to all statutory measures to enable, protect and promote the right to information.
-The findings suggest that the respondents from the civil society and academia are more supportive to the statutory measures that are listed in the survey questionnaires, compared to the respondents from the government agency and statutory body.
+The findings suggest that the respondents from the civil society and academia are listed in the survey questionnaires, compared to the respondents from the government agency and statutory body.